aryanballani/aryanballani/README.md

 ## Hi there 👋
-## I am Aryan Ballani, a third year computer science and statistics student at the University if British Columbia
+## I am Aryan Ballani, I am persuing a combined major in computer science and statistics at the University if British Columbia.
 - 🔭 I’m currently working on improving various projects as well as coursework
 - 🌱 I’m currently learning Software development in TypeScript
 - 😄 Pronouns: He/Him/His